NeverEvi/NeverEvi/README.md

 - 👋 Hi, I’m @NeverEvi
 - 👀 I’m interested in Video games, Languages, and Movies
-- 🌱 I’m currently learning HTML, CSS, and JS, and currently taking the Yandex Practicum software engineering course.
+- 🌱 I’m currently learning C++, HTML, CSS, and JS, and currently taking the Yandex Practicum software engineering course.
+Always looking to learn and improve!
 - 💞️ I’m looking to collaborate on creative projects!
 - 📫 How to reach me: thhjp.dekimasen@gmail.com